7 min read

 - Do you want the tension to live in the anticipation, or do you want it on the page?

-- Does explicit content enhance your emotional connection to characters, or pull you out of the story?
+- Does explicit content enhance your emotional connection to characters, or does it pull you out of the story?

 - Are you reading for the slow build, the payoff, or both?